 The following example shows how to obtain detail information from a chart.

-- In the Data panel, select <New Summary...> in the Summaries node.
+- In the Data panel of the main window, select <New Summary...> in the Summaries node.

 - Select the footer panel of the Category group in the banded object and drag the summary to it.

 - Resize the header panel of the Country group, then insert a Bar 3-D chart into it.
-The chart inherits the dataset from the banded object (make sure to select Current Dataset in the Data screen of the Create Chart dialog box), and displays Category on the category axis, State on the series axis, and Sum_Total on the value axis.
+The chart inherits the dataset from the banded object (make sure to select Current Dataset in the Data screen of the Create Chart dialog box), and displays the DBField Category on the category axis, State on the series axis, and the summary Sum_Total on the value axis.

 - In the Report Inspector, select the node Chart Object, then set its Go to Detail property to true.

-- Save the report and select View > Preview As > Page Report Result to preview it in Page Report Studio.
+- Navigate to View > Preview As > Page Report Result to preview the report in Page Report Studio.

-- Turn to page around 31 to view records in the USA country.
+- Turn to page around 34 to view records in USA.